wikimedia/utfnormal/README.md

 utfnormal is a library that contains Unicode normalization routines, including pure PHP implementations.

-The main function to care about is UtfNormal::toNFC(); this will convert a given UTF-8 string to Normalization Form C if it's not already such.
+The main function to care about is UtfNormal\Validator::toNFC(); this will convert a given UTF-8 string to Normalization Form C if it's not already such.
 The function assumes that the input string is already valid UTF-8; if there are corrupt characters this may produce erroneous results.

-To also check for illegal characters, use UtfNormal::cleanUp().
+To also check for illegal characters, use UtfNormal\Validator::cleanUp().
 This will strip illegal UTF-8 sequences and characters that are illegal in XML, and if necessary convert to normalization form C.